Takemikazuchi: Quelling of the Middle Country

 Just as Takemikazuchi was chief deity of Kashima Shrine, this Futsunushi was the chief of the Katori Shrine.
-In the early centuries, when the Yamato rulers campaigned in the Kantō and Tōhoku regions, they would pray to these to war gods for military success, so that subsidiary shrines of the two gods are scattered all over these regions.
+In the early centuries, when the Yamato rulers campaigned in the Kantō and Tōhoku regions, they would pray to these two war gods for military success, so that subsidiary shrines of the two gods are scattered all over these regions.
 The enshrinement of the deities at Kashima and Katori is mentioned briefly in the Kogo Shūi (807).

 The Nihon Shoki account has other discrepancies.
 The beach where the gods stuck the "ten-fist sword" is here called "Itasa".
 The chief god of Izumo (Ōkuninushi) is called by the name of Ōanamuchi.
 The wrestling match with Takeminakata is missing.
-In the end, Ōanamuchi/Ōkuninushi gave sign of his obeisance by presenting the broad spear he used to pacify the land with.
+In the end, Ōanamuchi/Ōkuninushi gave sign of his obedience by presenting the broad spear he used to pacify the land with.
 Jumping to a later passage (after digressing on other matters), the Nihon Shoki retells Takemikazuchi and Futsunushi's landing on the beach, this time stating that Ōanamuchi verbally expressed resistance to relinquish his rule, until the heavenly gods promised him palatial residence to recompense his abdication.

 Appended to the two passages is the mention of a star deity named Amatsu-Mikaboshi who resisted till the end, and whom Takemikazuchi and Futsunushi were particularly eager to vanquish.
 The latter passage states that the being who subdued the star god, referred to as Iwai no nushi (斎の大人) is enshrined at Katori, hinting that it might be Futsunushi.
 However, the earlier passage says a god named Takehazuchi was the vanquisher of the star god.

 Emperor Jimmu's conquest of the East

 Takemikazuchi's sword aided Emperor Jimmu in his subjugation of the east.
 At Kumano, the Emperor and his troops were either struck unconscious by the appearance of a bear (Kojiki) or severely debilitated by the poison fumes spewed out by local gods (Nihon Shoki).
 But a man named Takakuraji presented a gift of a sword, the emperor awoke, and without him hardly brandishing this weapon, the evil deities of Kumano were spontaneously cut down.
-When Jimmu inquired, Takkuraji explained that he had a vision in a dream where the supreme deities Amaterasu and Takamusubi were about to command Takemikazuchi to descend to earth once again to pacify the lands, this time to assist the emperor.
+When Jimmu inquired, Takakuraji explained that he had a vision in a dream where the supreme deities Amaterasu and Takamusubi were about to command Takemikazuchi to descend to earth once again to pacify the lands, this time to assist the emperor.
 However, Takemizuchi replied that it would be sufficient to send down the sword he used during his campaigns, and, boring a hole through Takakuraji's storehouse, deposited the sword, bidding the man to present it to Emperor Jimmu.
 That sword bore the names of Futsu-no-mitama (布都御魂), Saji-futsu-no-kami (佐士布都神), and Mika-futsu no kami (甕布都神).
 This sword is the main dedication (goshintai) kept at Isonokami Shrine.